 There are incentives from the federal and state government for going green.
 That means you get tax credits for installing energy-efficient heating or even solar power.
 If you run a fleet of vehicles swapping to hybrid cars or vans can also benefit from tax breaks.

 Finally, it’s actually something that consumers are beginning to demand.
 They’re not standing outside your office with placards beseeching you to become a green business – they’re voting with the feet, choosing to deal with companies that have an eco-friendly agenda.

 Fortunately, reducing your carbon footprint doesn’t have to be accomplished all in one go.
-There is plenty of scope for a potential green business to move towards a carbon neutral position by introducing changes over a number of months or even years.
+There is plenty of scope for a potential green business to move towards a carbon-neutral position by introducing changes over several months or even years.